 The VWPP has joined with other programs based in Reid Hall to provide psychological services on-site.
-All VWPP students can consult with professional counselors available at Reid Hall, free of charge.
+All VWPP students can consult with professional counselors available at Reid Hall.
+The first session is free of charge.

-These consultations are confidential and appointments can be made by email.
+These consultations are confidential and appointments can be made directly with the service by email.
 Information will be available during orientation.